borenstein-lab/MUSiCC/README.rst

 MUSiCC Documentation
 ====================

-MUSiCC is a toolkit for correcting biases in gene abundance measurements derived from shotgun metagenomic sequencing, and is available as an online tool and as a Python module.
+MUSiCC is a marker genes based framework for metagenomic normalization and accurate profiling of gene abundances in the microbiome, and is available as an online tool and as a Python module.
 MUSiCC is developed by the Borenstein group at the University of Washington and is available online at: http://elbo.gs.washington.edu/software_musicc.html.